celalaygar/Spring-Framework-5/spring-mvc-hibernate/READ.me.md

 # how to use ?
 java spring framework 5, hibernate and bootstrap 4

-first step :
+## - 	spring-mvc-hibernate
+this project consist insert update delete methods with hibernate in spring framework 5.
-write the sql query into mysql workbench for mysql database
+##### First step : write the sql query into mysql workbench for mysql database
+##### SQL QUERY
 ```
 CREATE DATABASE IF NOT EXISTS `ogrenci_schema`;